Table of Contents

 Main Differences Between Ritalin & Adderall

-While both Ritalin and Adderall are stimulants used to treat ADHD, the differences between methylphenidate vs. Adderall include their chemical makeup, how quickly they work, and how long their effects last.
-The main difference between these two drugs is that Ritalin contains methylphenidate, while Adderall is made of amphetamine salts.
-This means they stimulate the brain in different ways.
+While both Ritalin and Adderall are stimulants used to treat ADHD, the differences include their chemical makeup, how quickly they work, and how long their effects last.
+The main difference is that Ritalin contains methylphenidate, while Adderall is made of amphetamine salts, meaning they stimulate the brain in different ways.

 Ritalin usually starts working faster than Adderall but has a shorter duration of action, making it ideal for people who need quick symptom relief but may need multiple doses throughout the day.